-You know your knee is fully flexed if you are able to bring your heel closer to hip without pain behind knee.
+You know your knee is fully flexed if you are able to bring your heel closer to your hip without pain behind the knee.

 To measure the distance between your heels and hips, lie down on your back and flex your knee till you feel a tightness in your thighs.
 Then use a tape measure or a scale to measure the distance between your hips and the heel.
 Repeat for the other leg.

 How To Measure Knee Flexion With A Goniometer?

 A goniometer is a device used to measure the angle of the knee flexion.
 It has two arms, where one is stationary and one is movable.
 The arms are hinged together and have markings at the hinge for angle measurements.

 The stationary arm of the goniometer is placed next to your thigh, centering the hinge at your knee.
 The movable arm is adjusted to align with your calf.
 The markings on the goniometer give a reading for the knee flexion angle.

 Goniometers also come with data loggers which are attached to your leg for a pre-decided time interval.
 The readings are then analyzed by a data analyst to identify movements that were hindered by the limited knee-rom.